broadus20/movieStream/README.md

-# movieStream
+# movieStream.py
-This Python code makes streaming easy by bypassing the ads on the website to get to the desired movie
+This Python code makes streaming easy by bypassing the ads on the movie streaming website easy by going directly to your desired movie